Why Does God Allow Suffering?

 Faith In God Enables Us to Endure Suffering

 Though suffering and premature physical death is grievous, it is not the ultimate injustice.
 For if this life was all there is then, yes, we could truly despair.
 But it is not.
-Does this mean then we just stoically endure suffering, that is without emotion?
+Does this mean then we just endure suffering without emotion?
 No. Sorrow and depression are all part of life in this world.

 But God knows intimately our suffering.
 When Jesus hung on the cross, naked, in agony and forsaken by the Father he knew suffering more than we ever can.
 Yet for the joy before him Jesus endured the cross and its suffering.
 The crucifixion of Jesus to the natural mind seems so wrong and so pointless.
 Yet we know that God so loved the world that he gave his only begotten Son that we who believe in him might have eternal life.
 Love and suffering can co-exist.
 God’s love does not spare us suffering now but his promise to comfort and bring us into his glory are certain.
 God sometimes permits what he hates to achieve what he loves.